operator-framework/operator-sdk/doc/cli/operator-sdk_run_ansible.md

 ### Options

 ```
+      --ansible-roles-path string        Ansible path roles ($ANSIBLE_ROLES_PATH).
+By default it will be /roles in the current directory
       --ansible-verbosity int            Ansible verbosity.
 Overridden by environment variable. (default 2)
   -h, --help                             help for ansible
       --inject-owner-ref                 The ansible operator will inject owner references unless this flag is false (default true)